unixsurfer/anycast_healthchecker/README.rst

        the loopback interface and configured anywhere on the network as anycast-healthchecker **does not** perform any checks for it.

+JSON logging
+************

+anycast-healthchecker daemon can be configured to send logging messages over HTTP to a central place in addition to write them to log files.
+It builds a JSON blob with a specific data structure, which **is not** configurable at the moment.

+The following settings can be added to the [daemon] section for enabling JSON logging.

+:json_logging: ``true`` enables JSON logging ``false`` disables it, it **is
+               not** enabled by default.
+:http_server: server name to send JSON logging over HTTP protocol
+:http_server_port: port to connect
+:http_server_protocol: HTTP protocol to use, either ``http`` or ``https``
+:http_server_timeout: how long to wait for the server to send data before giving
+                      up, as a float number.
+:NOTE: There are not default values for the above settings, except
+       ``json_logging``, thus have to be configured explicitly.
+:WARNING: The http POST requests are done in blocking mode which means that
+          possible long delays will make the health checks to be delayed.
+          ``http_server_timeout`` accepts floating point numbers as values which are passed to underlying request module as a single timeout which will be applied to both the connect and the read timeouts.

 Configuring checks for services
 ###############################